poilu/documentation/readme.txt

 = Where is the documentation? =

-The documentation pages are [here](http://www.itthinx.com/documentation/documentation/).
+The documentation pages are [here](https://www.itthinx.com/documentation/documentation/) and we obviously use our [Documentation](https://wordpress.org/plugins/documentation/) plugin to maintain them.

 == Screenshots ==